-I had a prompting a few days before my grandpa passed away to write a blog directed at him to try and help him not fear death.
+I had a prompting a few days before my grandpa passed away two years ago to write a blog directed at him to try and help him not fear death.

 Unfortunately I didn’t heed that quiet prompting and so I am writing this as a memorial to him with the hopes of righting a wrong that will stay with me for a long time.

-I was able to talk to him a few weeks ago over the phone and told him I loved him.
+I was able to talk to him over the phone a few weeks before he passed, and told him I loved him.
 I don’t deal with death very well so how I cope is either through music or writing.

 My grandpa was not a member of the LDS faith, and expressed to my family that he feared death-he didn’t know what was on the other side.
 He suffered from blood cancer, among other ailments and he didn’t have a lot of time to think about what comes after we leave this earth.

 He told us he thought he had lived a good, fulfilling life, he didn’t have any regrets, and passed peacefully at home surrounded by loved ones.